Skip to main content

 Tourism

-- Proof of employment / Proof of student status: Reference letter from employer stating your position and salary. / Certificate from home university on enrolment (student cards are not sufficient).
+1. Proof of employment / Proof of student status: A Reference letter from employer stating your position and salary is required.
+Students must present a letter or certificate from their home university verifying their current enrollment status (student ID cards are not sufficient).

-- Proof of sufficient financial means for the intended journey:
+3. Proof of sufficient financial means to support the intended journey:

-- Bank account statements during the last three months: Bank statements must show the name and address of owner(s).
+• Bank account statements from the past three months: Bank statements must show the name and address of owner(s).
 Electronic printouts are accepted.;

-- If self-employed: Also tax return from previous fiscal year or proof of previous economic activity and of an income during previous fiscal year;
+• If self-employed, one of the following must be included: a tax return from previous fiscal year or proof of previous economic activity and of an income during previous fiscal year.

-- If retired: Also copy of pension certificate or a letter of previous employer or a pension check stub or confirmation from the responsible authority about the amount of pension;
+• If retired, one of the following must be included: a copy of a pension certificate or a letter from previous employer or a pension check stub or confirmation from the responsible authority stating the amount of the pension

 Additional documents may be required.